cjus/modern-web-seed/extended-docs.md

 The modern-web-seed should run using the instructions provided with the project.
 Here are some issues you may encounter and how you might work through them.

 ### I get errors when I build using `gulp dist`
+* Don't forget that MWS has automatic lint support which scans your code for common errors.
+Scroll through the error output and make sure that the errors you're seeing are not in the linting phase ;-)
 * You may have received bad files during npm install or bower install.
 Try deleting the `bower_components` and `node_modules` folders and rerunning the steps in the [README.md](README.md) file.
 * You may have encountered file permission issues.
 Try deleting the `node_modules` folders and rerunning using the sudo command.